MatchPoints 2026: Parallel Sessions

 Session welcome: Introduction to elements of a green, resilient energy system

-Asker Voldsgaard, Founder & Director, Center for Makrofinans:
+Asker Voldsgaard, Founder and Director, Center for Makrofinans:

 Denmark as the First Green Electro State: What does a resilient energy future look like for Denmark and how to get there?